arjun-menon/NeoLisp/README.md

 One interesting aspect of NeoLisp is its function application rules.
-In addition to supporting LISP-style S-expression function application, it has a novel set of function application rules that allow traditional *precedence-based infix expressions*.
+In addition to supporting LISP-style S-expression function application, it has a novel approach to function application that allows traditional *precedence-based infix expressions*.

 Functions in NeoLisp can have a floating-point precedence value associated with them.
-When NeoLisp evaluates a list, it finds the function with the lowest precedence, and applies the list against this function, exposing in the items on the left as `lhs`, and the ones on the right as `args`.
+When NeoLisp evaluates a list, it finds the function with the lowest precedence, and applies the list against this function, passing in the items on the left as `lhs`, and the ones on the right as `args`.
+Traditional LISP-style function invokation in the form of `(+ 1 2)` also works.
+The arguments on the right are simply passed as `args` to the function.
+As a result, both `(+ 1 2)` and `1 + 2` are valid and equivalent.

+Different precedence each operators means that an expression like `1 + 2 * 3 + 4` is evaluated in the expected mathematical
+order.
+This novel approach to function application means that it is trivially easy to add new binary operators, for the end-user.

 ##### The Semicolon